We no longer test pool fences. For more CHOICE recommendations, check out our top 50 product reviews.

 - can be significantly more expensive than metal fencing, particularly as you'll need to purchase posts and spigots to hold the glass panels in place.

-Inflatable pools are also subject to fencing laws, as young children can drown in water only a few centimetres deep.
+Inflatable or above-ground pools are also subject to fencing laws, as young children can drown in water only a few centimetres deep.
 If the pool is deeper than 30cm, it must be fenced.
-As of March 2014, portable pools must be labeled with appropriate safety warnings, including whether pool fencing laws apply.
+Inflatable pools must be labeled with appropriate safety warnings, including whether pool fencing laws apply

 Can I install the fence myself?